Resident-centred care with collaborative roles Resident Everyone working together

-GPAC-N (General Practice Aged Care Network) is a national mobile GP network transforming how healthcare is delivered in Residential Aged Care Facilities (RACFs).
-It empowers General Practitioners to operate as independent micro-practices while being fully supported by a central service organisation that manages billing, compliance, admin, IT, and clinical governance.
+GPAC-N is a national GP support network transforming how healthcare is delivered in Residential Aged Care Facilities (RACFs).

 A healthcare professional, wearing a stethoscope around his neck, holding a smartphone and gesturing with his left hand in a conversation in a clinical setting.

-Our values
+Our Values

-1. Empowerment
+Empowerment

+We champion GP autonomy and capability.
 GPAC-N exists to give doctors the tools, freedom, and support to deliver exceptional aged care on their own terms.
 We believe empowered clinicians provide the best care.

-2. Respect
+Respect

+We honour the dignity of patients, practitioners, and partners.
 We treat every individual—whether a resident, GP, nurse, or RACF staff member—with compassion, professionalism, and cultural sensitivity.

-3. Trust
+Trust

+We build confidence through transparency and reliability.
 Our model is built on clear communication, clinical accountability, and mutual trust between GPs, facilities, families, and our support team.

-4. Resolute
+Resolute

+We are unwavering in our commitment to better aged care.
 We confront challenges with clarity and persistence, continually striving to improve the systems that support vulnerable people and the GPs who care for them.

 Our Why